cmg2146/webauthn-test-api/README.md

 * NODE_ENV
   * "development" or "production"
 * API_URL
-  * The URL to the server/web API, i.e. http://localhost:10001
+  * The URL to the server/web API, i.e. http://localhost:10001.
+This is only needed by the reverse proxy - front-end does not know about this URL.
+* AUTH_COOKIE_NAME
+  * The name of the cookie used by the API to authenticate users

 For development, all environment variables have already been set in the docker compose file and can be tweaked as needed.
 Some other environment variables, not listed above, are required for development and